greggman/HappyFunTimes/docs/unity/basics.md

 parses the query string into globals.
 In particular a JSON string assigned to settings so if your controller URL is `http://localhost:18679?settings={foo:123,bar:"abc"}` then `globals.foo` will be `123` and `globals.bar` will be `"abc"`.
-You can use this during development to pass in stuff for testing etc or for example to turn on debugging `http://localhost:18679?settings={debug:true"}`
+You can use this during development to pass in stuff for testing etc.

 This line

     mobileHacks.fixHeightHack();

-Tries to deal with some quirks of mobile browsers.
+tries to deal with some quirks of mobile browsers.

 The last line

     mobileHacks.disableContextMenu();

-Tries to disable the context menu.
-Otherwise if the player holds their finger on the phone a browser menu will pop up asking them if they want to copy etc...
+tries to disable the context menu.
+Otherwise if the player holds their finger on the phone its browser menu will pop up asking them if they want to copy etc...

 ## Docs for the sample-ui